ContainerSolutions/ImageWolf/README.md

 Using a global or distributed file system to back a Docker registry will also achieve many of the benefits of Reggie.

+== Multiarch

+Reggie was tested on a Raspberry PI cluster as well as in the Google cloud.
+You should find that the above instructions work identically on 32-bit ARM as well as amd64 through the magic of multi-arch images.

 == Bugs & Improvements

 Reggie is a PoC currently and there are a lot of rough edges:

  - Services have to be started using the Image ID to avoid repo pinning problems
  - No optimisations have been carried out
- - Using the Docker CLI and sock is a bit hacky
+ - The internal use of the Docker CLI and sock is a bit hacky
+ - Swarm will attempt to pull images on nodes at the same time as Reggie is distributing the image

 Assuming there is interest in Reggie, the next step will be to change the hacked together code into a coherent solution.